angelxmoreno/doba-api/README.md

 - Make calls to the Doba API
 - PSR6 cache for faster responses
 - Objects as responses
+- Uses Guzzle
+    - to reduce complexity
-- Uses Guzzle to reduce complexity and increase compatibility when cURL is not available
+    - to increase compatibility when cURL is not available

 ## Examples